THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The teaching that there are two churches, one Jewish and one Christian, is incorrect.
 Such teaching destroys the continuity of Scripture and of the plan of salvation.
 The fact is, we Christians have been grafted on the true vine—Israel.

-And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree; Boast not against the branches.
-But if thou boast, thou bearest not the root, but the root thee.
-(Romans 11:17,18)
+And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree,

 God has been dealing with the Gentiles for such a long period of time that we believe we are supporting the root.

 The Gospel of Christ is always to the Jew first, for they were, are, and will continue to be God’s chosen people as far as race is concerned.
 They are beloved for the sake of the patriarchs of Old Testament times.
 God has never forgotten Moses, Daniel, Elijah, David, or any other of His friends and servants.